Deltares/Wflow.jl/docs/src/user_guide/step1_requirements.md

 In order to run wflow, several files are required.
 These consist of a settings file and input data.
-The input data is typically separated into static maps and forcing data, both are supplied in a NetCDF file.
+The input data is typically separated into static maps and forcing data, both are supplied in a NetCDF file, except for lake storage and rating curves that are supplied via CSV files.
 A brief overview of the different files:

  - The `settings.toml` file contains information on the simulation period, links to the input files (and their names in the NetCDF files), and links the correct names of the